 - Delightfully written and illustrated stories for each topic

 - Engaging videos to help them see and understand each topic better

 - Plenty of choice – unit studies and topics can be explored in any order

 Children thrive when they are engaged in a subject, learn at their own pace and according to their level of interest.

-Each subject is presented as a unit study, comprised of an exciting and well-organized set of topics, and a variety of easy-to-use learning resources.
+Each subject is presented as a unit study, comprised of an exciting and well-organized set of topics, and a variety of easy-to-use learning and teaching resources.

 Ensign Peak Academy Unit Study Subjects include:

 - US History